laravel-flatpack/docs/docs/guide/authentication.md

 # Authentication

-It is important to take an extra step to ensure that only the correct users have access to the admin panel.
+By default, all users can access Flatpack in local environment.
+However, in other environments, it is important to take an extra step to ensure that only the correct users have access to it.

 ## Authorizing access to users

-By default, all users can access Flatpack in local environment.

 For non-local environments (e.g. Production), the `FlatpackUser` contract must be implemented in your `App/Model/User` model to grant access to Flatpack.
 The `isFlatpackAdmin()` method should return true or false depending on whether the user is allowed to access Flatpack.